 A cost-reduction pilot aims to improve (or streamline) processes you already have in place.
 A revenue-generating pilot, on the other hand, might require new processes — which could ultimately cost more time and money.

-In order to kickstart your cost-reduction pilot, you need to first identify time-intensive or repetitive tasks that hold you — or your team — back from high-quality projects in your organization.
+To kickstart your cost-reduction pilot, first identify time-intensive or repetitive tasks that hold you — or your team — back from high-quality projects in your organization.

 Start by making a list of your recurring responsibilities.
 Track everything you do every week or month, and list the amount of time you spend on each activity.
 Chances are, there are a ton of tasks that take way too much time each month.
 It's likely they're also pretty data-driven, too.